MIXED DOUBLES: tandem lectures on unrelated topics

 The noted scholar Sir Kenneth Robinson has written and widely lectured about the different ways in which creativity is undervalued and ignored in Western culture and especially in our educational systems.
 He argues that the intersection where our personal talent meets our personal passion is the place we feel most ourselves, most inspired, and achieve our highest level.
 Mixed Doubles, as a series, ties together this approach to learning, creativity, and inspiration.

 Our goal with MIXED DOUBLES is to highlight, celebrate, and share the diverse viewpoints, knowledge and expertise, interests, research, experiences, and meaningful activities that occur in the Triad community in a non-hierarchical, fun and relaxed manner.
-We’re ‘’—combining scholars, researchers, practitioners, promoters, dancers, artists, scientists---all active in their respective fields of interests, all passionate about what they do.
+We’re ‘’MIXING IT UP!"—combining scholars, researchers, practitioners, promoters, dancers, artists, scientists---all active in their respective fields of interests, all passionate about what they do.
 DENT firmly believes that everyone is an expert in a particular field or branch of knowledge.

 SEASON ONE PAIRINGS